rbavishi/Habitican-Curse/README.md

 * `:r` to reload the tasks from the server - basically rebooting the interface.

+* `c` to display the checklist(if any) for the highlighted task.
+Press arrow keys to navigate, `m` for marking, `d` for delete, and `ENTER` for changing name etc. Press enter on `Add an Item` to add a new checklist item.

 ### Party

 * If you are a member of a party, you can type `:party` to display the chat messages and quest details (if any).

+### Data-Display

+* `:data-display` to display some basic details like "Est. Damage to You", "Est. Damage to Party", "Est. Damage to Boss" etc. The statistical functions used are borrowed from the excellent data-display tool by LadyAlys (https://github.com/Alys/tools-for-habitrpg)